DemonChocolatine/tas2781/README.md

 - Apply a fix to the TAS2781 chip when pipewire is activated
 - Apply the fix when awaking from suspend

-Tested on Arch Linux, kernel 6.11, KDE Plasma 6.
+Tested on Ubuntu 24, kernel 6.8.0-53-generic , CPU AMD Ryzen 9 7945HX with Radeon , HOST Legion Pro 7 16ARX8H

 ## Installation